pipeljs/pipel-react/packages/guide/introduce.md

 ## What is Pipel-React?

-Pipel-React is a **Promise-like reactive stream programming library** for React, providing elegant asynchronous data flow processing capabilities.
+Pipel-React is a **Promise-like reactive stream programming library** that provides elegant asynchronous data flow handling capabilities for React applications.

-Simply put: it lets you handle **continuously changing data streams** using **Promise-like syntax**, not just one-time asynchronous operations.
+Simply put: it lets you handle **continuously changing data streams** using **Promise-like syntax**, not just one-time async operations.

 ## Core Concept